dartungar/treolunch-bot/README.md

 # treolunch-bot

-A bot to help Treolan workers decide where to got for a lunch.
+A bot to help Treolan employees in Dobro5 office decide where to go for a lunch.